Energizer Bunny: In popular culture

-This bunny just keeps going and going !"
+This bunny just keeps going and going!"

-For several years, comedian and ventriloquist Jeff Dunham had a recurring joke about the Energizer Bunny.
-His "grumpy old man" puppet Walter would ask about commercials interrupting their broadcast, citing the Bunny as a particularly annoying example.
-The joke would often end with Walter saying, "I'd like to trap his furry little ass...hook him up to a Sears DieHard."

-In the MAD sketch HOPS, E.B fooled the cop into catching the Energizer Bunny.

 Legal challenges

 1990 Duracell trademark dispute

 When Energizer's 1988 parody became an advertising success and Energizer trademarked its bunny, Duracell decided to revive the Duracell Bunny campaign and filed for a new United States trademark of its own, citing the original use of the character more than a decade earlier.
-The dispute resulted in a confidential January 10, 1992 out of court settlement, where Energizer (and its bunny) took exclusive trademark rights in the United States and Canada, and Duracell (and its bunny) took exclusive rights in all other places in the world.
+The dispute resulted in a confidential January 10, 1992 out of court settlement, where Energizer (and its bunny) took exclusive trademark rights in the United States and Canada, and Duracell (and its bunny) took exclusive rights in all other places in the world, which caused the Energizer Bunny to be phased out in most countries.
+The Energizer Bunny was succeeded by Mr. Energizer, an anthropomorphic battery who appeared in Stop motion advertisements voiced by Carlos Alazraqui.
+In certain Latin American countries that kept the Energizer Bunny after 1992 and did not replace the character with Mr. Energizer, it coexists with Duracell Bunny.

 1991 Adolph Coors lawsuit

-In 1991, Energizer Holdings unsuccessfully sued the Adolph Coors Company for copyright infringement for creating a parody of its Energizer bunny ads.
+In 1991, Energizer Holdings unsuccessfully sued the Adolph Coors Company for copyright and trademark infringement for creating a parody of its Energizer bunny ads.

 The advertisement had comedian Leslie Nielsen banging a bass drum while wearing rabbit ears while the announcer said "It keeps growing and growing!"
 The court eventually sided with Coors noting the obvious facts that the content of the ad is substantially different considering Nielsen was not a toy and he did not run on batteries.